Spaces and Permeable Borders: East European Migrations in (Near) Global Perspectives

 |Date||Wednesday, 27 April 2016, 5:15 pm – 6:45 pm|

 |Location||GWZO | Specks Hof, Entrance A | 4th Floor | Reichsstraße 4–6 | 04109 Leipzig|

 Firstly, Dirk Hoerder will discuss the overlapping spaces and living cultures in the vast Eastern European migration region.
 He will connect the region of departure with destinations Far East, Far West, and far elsewhere.
 Finally, his talk will focus on the micro-spaces that migrants leave, change, develop, or create.

-Prof. Dirk Hoerder (Salzburg, Austria & Arizona State U, USA)
+Prof. Dirk Hoerder (Salzburg, Austria & Arizona State University, USA)